Why Use EMI Filters in Shielded Rooms and Shielded Enclosure?

 CHARACTERISTICS OF SHIELDED ROOM EMI FILTERS

-Shielded room EMI filters have many characteristics that make them highly reliable and efficient in mitigating and removing electromagnetic noise.
-The primary features of EMI filters include:
+Shielded room EMI filters have certain characteristics that make them highly reliable and efficient in blocking electromagnetic frequencies.
+The primary features include:

 - High Leakage Current: Leakage current refers to electrical current that flow between the filter and ground.
-To achieve high common mode insertion loss performance, these filters typically deploy line to ground circuit topology.
+To achieve high common mode insertion loss, these filters typically deploy line to ground capacitance topology.
 This results in high leakage currents.

-- Bleeder Resistor: Once the power to these filters is disconnected, the accumulated charge in line to ground capacitors can present a hazard for electric shock to anyone touching the filter body (ground).
-To mitigate this safety risk, these filters (must) have bleeder resistor to discharge capacitor quickly.
+- Bleeder Resistor: Once the power to these filters is disconnected, the accumulated charge in line to ground capacitors can present a hazard for electric shock to anyone touching the filter terminals.
+To mitigate this safety risk, these filters are often fitted with bleeder resistor to discharge capacitor quickly and a safety warning.

-- Harsh Environment Capable: These filters can be installed indoors or outdoors (weather protected).
-EMI filters come in a rugged cabinet design that allows them to work as intended for many years in even the toughest climates.
+- Harsh Environment Capable: Shielded room filters can be installed indoors or outdoors (weather protected).
+Filters come in a rugged cabinet design that allows them to work as intended for many years in even the toughest climates.
 In addition to an EMI gasket, the compartment covers often include a weather seal/gasket as well.

-- Construction Types: Single box or cabinet & insert design – Externally both filters types might look alike.
-In single box design, all lines (1, 2, 3 or 4) are built in a single compartment (and potted), whereas in cabinet and insert type construction, there is one line insert (filter).
-For each line, and based on the application, 1, 2, 3 or 4 inserts can be mounted inside a shielded cabinet.
-The filter line inserts in latter are replaceable, whereas in former designs the whole filter must be replaced if one line goes bad.
+- Construction Types: Single box or cabinet & insert design.
+In single box design, all the lines (1, 2, 3 or 4) are built and potted inside a single compartment, whereas in cabinet - insert type construction, there is one line insert (filter) for each line, and based on the application, 1, 2, 3 or 4 inserts can be mounted inside a shielded cabinet.
+In latter, the line inserts are replaceable, whereas in former the whole filter must be replaced if one line goes bad.

-- Output Compartment: Must have a shielded output compartment to isolate dirty input and clean output.
+- Output Compartment: Must have a shielded output compartment to isolate clean output from the dirty input.

-- Mounting: The EMI filter cabinet/case includes a base flange that allows for stable mounting.
-This feature enables users to securely adhere the filter to the shielded room wall both mechanically and electrically (for grounding)
+- Mounting: The cabinets have flanges for stable mounting.
+This enables users to securely adhere the filter to the shielded room wall both mechanically and electrically (for grounding)

 SHIELDED ROOM EMI FILTER SELECTION